 Smith, John (2010): The endogenous nature of the measurement of social preferences.

 We present evidence against the standard assumptions that social preferences are stable and can be measured in a reliable, nonintrusive manner.
 Researchers often measure social preferences by posing dictator type allocation decisions.
 The Social Value Orientation (SVO) is a particular sequence of dictator decisions.
-We vary the order in which the SVO and a lager stakes dictator game are presented.
+We vary the order in which the SVO and a larger stakes dictator game are presented.
 In our first study, we find that prosocial subjects act even more prosocially when the SVO is administered first, whereas selfish subjects are unaffected by the order.
+We also find that, among subjects with consistent responses on the SVO measure, the subjects who first receive the SVO are more generous in the dictator game than are such subjects who receive the SVO last.
 In our second study, we vary the order of the SVO and a nonstandard dictator game.
-We do not find the effect found in the first study.
-This suggests that the first result is driven by choices involving the size of surplus.
+We find evidence across all subjects that those who first receive the SVO are more generous in the dictator game but we do not find the effect among only the generous subjects.
+We again find that subjects with a perfectly consistent SVO measure are more generous when the SVO is given first.
 Although we cannot determine whether the timing affects preferences or the measure of preferences, our results are incompatible with the assumptions that social preferences are stable and can be measured in a reliable, nonintrusive manner.

 |Item Type:||MPRA Paper|